Donatooooooo/CardioTrack/README.md

 ## Milestones Summary

 ### Milestone 1 - Inception
-During this milestone, the **CCD Project Template** was used as the foundation for organizing the project.
+During this milestone, the **CCDS Project Template** was used as the foundation for organizing the project.
 The main conceptual and structural components of the system were defined, following the template guidelines to ensure consistency and traceability.

 Additionally, a **Machine Learning Canvas** has been added in the [`docs/`](./docs) folder.